Transformational leadership

 • inspirational motivation

-• and idealized influence.
+• idealized influence

 What does that even mean?
 Let’s break it down.

-Intellectual stimulation: encourage creativity
+Intellectual stimulation: be creative

 This is not a blind trust, hoping that something works out in the end.
 Before a problem or challenge occurs, transformational leaders work with their employees to make sure that: